suthirikyaw/unit_1-2021/README.md

 ## System Diagram
 ![](Diagram.png)

-Figure 1.
-System Diagram for proposed solution.
+**Figure 1** System Diagram for proposed solution.

 ## Flow Diagrams

+### Caesar Cypher

+The database in the game has tot be protected so that the personal data is not exposed.
+To solve this requirement I am using the Caesar cypher.
+**Figure 2** shows the floow diagram for this function.

 ## Record of Tasks
 | Task No | Planned Action                                                | Planned Outcome                                                                    | Time estimate    | Target completion date | Criterion |